 Service Pack 1

 13 January 2015

 Windows 8 **

 14 October 2025

 * Support for Windows 7 RTM without service packs ended on 9 April 2013.
-Be sure to install Windows 7 Service Pack 1 today to continue to receive support and updates.
+Make sure that you install Windows 7 Service Pack 1 today to continue receiving support and updates.

 ** Updates are cumulative, with each update built upon all the updates that preceded it.
 A device needs to install the latest update to remain supported.
 Updates may include new features, fixes (security and/or non-security) or a combination of both.
 Not all features in an update will work on all devices.
 A device may not be able to receive updates if the device hardware is incompatible, lacking current drivers, or otherwise outside the Original Equipment Manufacturer’s (“OEM”) support period.
 Update availability may vary, for example by country, region, network connectivity, mobile operator (e.g. for mobile-capable devices) or hardware capabilities (including e.g. free disk space).

 Mainstream support – Microsoft will offer mainstream support for a minimum of 5 years from the date of a product’s general availability.
 For example, if you buy a new version of Windows and five years later another version is released, you will still have two years of support left for the previous version.